fionagonza/global-child-malnutrition-unicef/README.md

 5. Built an interactive Tableau dashboard to communicate insights

 ## Key Insights
-- Global child stunting levels have declined over time but remain uneven across regions
+- Global child stunting levels have declined over time, but remain uneven across regions
 - Stunting is present across all income groups, including high-income countries
 - Comparing income groups using the most recent year provides the most policy-relevant insights
 - Some countries are excluded from geographic visualizations due to missing mapping data